What Is Swinging Activity? The Simple Play That Builds Strength Calm & Connection

 Swinging in the context of love refers to a form of consensual non-monogamy where couples engage in sexual activities with other partners, often together, while maintaining their primary emotional bond.
 Core Meaning Swinging emphasizes physical exploration outside the relationship without developing romantic attachments, distinguishing it from polyamory or open relationships.
 Couples often pursue it to enhance excitement, variety, or intimacy in their partnership, viewing sex as separate from love.
 Studies and reports suggest swinging couples may experience lower divorce rates than monogamous ones due to strengthened communication and trust.

-How to Use the Swing Safely: Easy Steps for Kids & Adults
+How to Use a Swing: The Ultimate Guide for Kids & Parents

 This site only collects related articles.
 Viewing the original, please copy and open the following link:What Is Swinging Activity?
 The Simple Play That Builds Strength Calm & Connection